 RNG is a carbon-neutral energy source made from food scraps or wood waste.
 REN Energy will take wood waste, capture the methane produced – that would otherwise go into the atmosphere – and turn it into renewable energy, which blends seamlessly into our natural gas system.

-Design and construction started on a new RNG facility located at the Vancouver Landfill in Delta and is expected to be complete in 2022.
+Planning is underway for a new RNG facility located at the Vancouver Landfill in Delta and is expected to be complete in late 2022.
 In late 2019, we received approval from the British Columbia Utilities Commission to produce RNG at this landfill, taking methane produced by the garbage at the facility and turning it into RNG.
 This facility is expected to produce about 250,000 gigajoules of carbon-neutral RNG a year once operational.
 The expected annual emissions reduction from this project would be up to 12,500 tonnes of carbon dioxide (CO2), which translates to taking approximately 2,600 cars off the road each year.

 RNG is one type of renewable gas that can be used to reduce GHG emissions and hydrogen is another.
 This year we invested $500,000 to study how we can utilize hydrogen, a carbon free energy, in our natural gas supply and distribution network.
 Hydrogen is among the abundant elements on Earth and does not create any CO2 emissions when burned.
 We partnered with the School of Engineering from the University of British Columbia’s Okanagan (UBCO) campus to conduct this research to help us better understand this promising energy and how it blends into our system.

 We’re looking forward to working with the team at UBCO over the course of this study as we continue to look for ways to work with local organizations to reduce GHG emissions in BC.